~ 720th Military Police Battalion Reunion Association Vietnam History Project ~

 11 July

-0100 hours, Operation RIFLE At 1:00 AM: PFC Bonud, 90th Replacement Battalion, requested an escort from the 90th to Bien Hoa Air Base at 0210 hours [2:10 AM], this date.
-PFC Bonud instructed by SFC James C. Parrish, SDNCO, to contact Bien Hoa Provost Marshals Office [179th MP Detachment], for the escort.
+Operation RIFLE 0100 hours, PFC Bonud, 90th Replacement Battalion, requested an escort from the 90th to Bien Hoa Air Base at 0210 hours this date.
+PFC Bonud instructed by SFC James C. Parrish B Company, SDNCO, to contact Bien Hoa Provost Marshals Office [179th MP Detachment, 95th MP Battalion], for the escort.

-0145 hours, Quan Loi Detachment Attacked, SGT Jewell Fletcher Dodge age 37, from Mammoth Spring, Arkansas, was assigned to the C Company, 720th MP Battalion Detachment at the 1st Infantry Division, Quan Loi base.
-He died from wounds received during an enemy mortar attack on the post.
+Quan Loi Detachment 0145 hours, SGT Jewell Fletcher Dodge age 37 from Mammoth Spring, Arkansas, was assigned to the C Company, 720th MP Battalion Detachment at the 1st Infantry Division, Quan Loi base.
+He died from wounds received during an enemy mortar attack on the base.

 SGT Dodge